plone/volto/docs/source/upgrade-guide/index.md

     edit: EditTitleTile, // The edit mode component
     restricted: false, // If the tile is restricted, it won't show in menus
     mostUsed: false, // A meta group `most used`, appearing at the top
+    tileHasOwnFocusManagement: false, // Set this to true if the tile manages its own focus
     security: {
       addPermission: [], // Future proof (not implemented yet) add permission role(s)
       view: [], // Future proof (not implemented yet) view role(s)